Are removalist companies operating? If yes, what safety measures are being taken?

 You are still permitted to move house.
 This is covered under one of the exemption clauses of the Victorian Government’s Stay At Home Directions Document.

 However, Victoria is the only state which has interstate entry self-isolation restrictions.
 In almost all cases, if moving from Victoria to any other state in Australia, you will have to complete a 14-day isolation period in government-provided accommodation.
-In some cases, this will be at your own expense.
+Some cases, this will be at your own expense.
 In other cases, for example, moving to South Australia from Victoria, you will need to undergo a compulsory COVID-19 test.

 That being said, it is possible to undertake a move from Victoria, if you are prepared and have the means to quarantine and/ or get tested.